pdf-raku/PDF-Style-raku/README.md

-p6-CSS-Style
+p6-PDF-Style
 ============

-Experimental CSS rendering of basic text and images.
+Experimental PDF rendering of basic text and images from CSS styling rules.

 Initial version likely to have:
 - support for core fonts only